Force over Distance: Chapter 15

 “Well, I just ask because it's starting to level off.”

-“It means that it's probably going to do whatever it is that it does.”
+“It means it’s probably gonna do whatever it does,” Eli said grimly.

 “Greer.”
 Young caught the sergeant’s eye.
 “Pull him back.
 Now.”